$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies

-The reader is invited to check that the degree of this $4$-multitableau is $9$, i.e. exactly the weight.
-We see in Proposition~\ref{prop-extgrowthdeg} that this is in fact no coincidence. \end{ex} The Proposition~\ref{prop-extgrowth} together with Lemma~\ref{lem-webasF} imply that any ``reasonable'' basis of the $\mathfrak{sl}_n$-web space $W_n(\vec{k})$ is \textit{monomial}, i.e. given by a sequence of $F^{(j)}_i$'s acting on a highest weight vector $v_h$.
-In fact, given a spanning set of $\mathfrak{sl}_n$-webs of $W_n(\vec{k})$, the hardest part is to show linear independence.
+The Proposition \ref{prop-extgrowth} together with Lemma \ref{lem-webasF} imply that any ``reasonable'' basis of the $\mathfrak{gl}_n$-web space $W_n(\vec{k})$ is \textit{monomial}, i.e. given by a sequence of $F^{(j)}_i$ acting on a highest weight vector $v_h$.
+In fact, given a spanning set of $\mathfrak{gl}_n$-webs of $W_n(\vec{k})$, the hardest part is to show linear independence.

-Some ``reasonable'' bases of $W_n(\vec{k})$ are the basis given by all $\mathfrak{sl}_2$-arc diagrams (here $n=2$), Kuperberg's basis of non-elliptic $\mathfrak{sl}_3$-webs (here $n=3$), intermediate crystal bases in the sense of Leclerc and Toffin~\cite{leto} under $q$-skew Howe duality (see~\cite{tub3} or~\cite{mack1}) and Fontaine's basis~\cite{fon}. \begin{cor} All of the bases of $W_n(\vec{k})$ mentioned above are monomial. \end{cor}
+Some ``reasonable'' bases of $W_n(\vec{k})$ are the basis given by all $\mathfrak{sl}_2$-arc diagrams (here $n=2$), Kuperberg's basis of non-elliptic $\mathfrak{sl}_3$-webs (here $n=3$), intermediate crystal bases in the sense of Leclerc--Toffin \cite{leto} under $q$-skew Howe duality (see \cite{tub3} or \cite{mack1}) and Fontaine's basis \cite{fon}.